A Fun Weekend in Brisbane on a Budget

 We think it’s pretty easy to spend a weekend in Brisbane on a budget, so today, we have pulled together some of our favourite things to do in this vibrant riverside city that will keep you busy and help you go home with great memories.

 Travelling in Australia can be expensive sometimes.
 You could empty your bank account on a quick trip with no trouble at all.
 But it doesn’t have to be this way.
 Australia has amazing budget activities, just like any other travel destination.
 All you have to do is look for them when you’re creating your Brisbane itinerary.
-So, if you’re ready to spend 2 days in Brisbane, here are some of the best budget sightseeing choices.
+So, if you’re ready to spend a weekend in Brisbane, here are some of the best budget sightseeing choices.

 Spend time at Southbank

 Southbank must be on your Brisbane itinerary because it’s one of the city’s most diverse and interesting areas.
 Right in the heart of the city, it’s an oasis of calm and creative expression with its own beach, a water park, a playground, and an interesting mix of cafes and restaurants.